 Family owned companies can be knowledge-rich but family issues can become barriers to further innovation and growth.
 So address them

->

-> Not all highly innovative companies are university spin-outs.
+Not all highly innovative companies are university spin-outs.
 Many are well-established and family-owned.
 They have deep technical knowledge, often carried over from generation to generation.
-But sometimes, too much knowledge in a family business can be a barrier to further innovation unless the family members can address issues that have nothing to do with their products or technology.
+But sometimes, too much knowledge can be a barrier to further business innovation unless the family members can address issues that have nothing to do with their products or technology.

->

-> Family-run businesses can be beautiful things, offering a fluid and warm environment enhanced by generations of experience.
+Family-run businesses can be beautiful things, offering a fluid and warm environment enhanced by generations of experience.
 For many startups, it's family and friends that provides their first funding.
 Leaders of established businesses will recall those times when their close relations worked for nothing to help them achieve their dream.

 But family ownership of a business can also become a curse.
 The stress and tension of keeping a business going and growing can impact on your relationships with partners, sisters, parents - literally Uncle Tom Cobbleigh and all.
 Secondly, familial roles and behaviours can spill over into HR practices, resulting in inflexibility and dysfunctional relationships which are ultimately damaging to the company itself.

 I have seen several examples of such businesses going through the Innovate 2 Succeed (I2S) programme, and witnessed similar patterns of behaviour.
 I have also seen how the programme can provide ways in which family-owned and run companies can alleviate these pressures - and keep driving their innovative spirit forward.
 So here are four tips to help overcome these common problems.

 - Have proper job descriptions